meirizarrygelpi/rational/README.md

 ```
 Cockle quaternions are more commonly known as [split-quaternions](https://en.wikipedia.org/wiki/Split-quaternion).
 The type is named after J. Cockle, who discovered them.

-Alternatively, you can obtain the Cockle quaternions from a complex Cayley-Dickson construct with `rational.Perplex` values; or from a perplex Cayley-Dickson construct with `rational.Perplex` values.
+Alternatively, you can obtain the Cockle quaternions from an *elliptic* Cayley-Dickson construct with `rational.Perplex` values; or from a *hyperbolic* Cayley-Dickson construct with `rational.Perplex` values.

 ### rational.Supra

 The `rational.Supra` type represents a rational supra number.
-It corresponds to a null Cayley-Dickson construct with `rational.Infra` values.
+It corresponds to a parabolic Cayley-Dickson construct with `rational.Infra` values.
 The dual unit elements are denoted `α`, `β`, and `γ`.
 The multiplication rules are:
 ```go
 	Mul(α, α) = Mul(β, β) = Mul(γ, γ) = 0
 	Mul(α, β) = -Mul(β, α) = γ